bishy999/terraform-aws-devops-playground/README.md

 # terraform-aws-devops-playground
-A "Hello World" Golang webapp with Docker deployed to AWS using Terraform
+A "Hello World" Golang webapp with Docker deployed to AWS using Terraforms

 ## Status